Guide for authors

 Describe the participants in your study.
 If needed, use tables.

 3.2.
-Materials and Instruments (Times New Roman 12; Bold-faced)
+Materials and Instruments

 Describe your teaching materials and data collection instruments here.
 Explain to readers the tests, scales, questionnaires, interviews, or any other instruments you used to collect your data.
 Report their validity and reliability indices.
 Capitalise the Initial Letter of Every Content Word.

-If you have tertiary-level headings, (e.g., when you describe each of the teaching materials and data collection instruments separately under a different heading), make the heading bold italic and Capitalise the Initial Letter of Every Content Word.
+If you have tertiary-level headings, (e.g., when you describe each of the teaching materials and data collection instruments separately under a different heading), make the heading bold italic and Capitalize the Initial Letter of Every Content Word.

-If you have tertiary-level headings, (e.g., when you describe each of the teaching materials and data collection instruments separately under a different heading), make the heading bold italic and Capitalise the Initial Letter of Every Content Word.
+If you have tertiary-level headings, (e.g., when you describe each of the teaching materials and data collection instruments separately under a different heading), make the heading bold italic and Capitalize the Initial Letter of Every Content Word.

 Describe to readers how you did your study here.
 Provide a detailed account of exactly what you did from the beginning to the end of the experiment.
 Also describe in full detail how the participants were selected, grouped and homogenised (if applicable).